stakater/mto-docs/content/installation/aws-eks/create-tenants.md

 ### MTO Console Login

-Use the following command to get URL of MTO Console.
+Use the following command to get URL of MTO Console

 ```bash
 kubectl get routes -n multi-tenant-operator